 Although its related global health work extends to all of sub-Saharan Africa, the foundation's main areas of regional focus are East and West Africa.

 With considerable resources at its disposal, as well as a desire to change the course of history through female empowerment, Hewlett is relatively generous with its grantees, awarding about $100,000 on average, but it also makes much larger grants to ambitious and well-planned projects.

 The foundation regularly posts calls for proposals, but it is also proactive in its grantmaking reaching out to potential grantees who align with Hewlett's goals.
 Hewlett rarely funds projects received through unsolicited proposals, but it reads all inquiries and replies when ideas look promising.
 This is an unusually accessible and transparent funder.

-The foundation often engages with grantseekers who are referred by existing grantees.
-So if you are looking to get in the door here, and your work is a good fit, find somebody who can make an introduction.
+The foundation often engages with grant seekers who are referred by existing grantees.
+So grant seekers looking to get in the door here, and whose work is a good fit, need to find somebody who can make an introduction.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).